Sweathapoovendrakumar/100hires-portfolio/README.md

 After analyzing all 10 sources, one pattern emerged clearly:

-**The experts who are winning in AI search are not optimizing for keywords.
-They are optimizing for trust, structure, and distribution.**
+**Across the sources reviewed, a common pattern emerged: successful AI search strategies place greater emphasis on trust, content structure, and distribution than on keywords alone.**

 The full synthesis is in `/research/key-themes.md`.
 The implications for 100Hires are in `/research/playbook-signals.md`.